MRtrix3/mrtrix3/docs/reference/commands/warp2metric.rst

 Options
 -------

--  **-fc template_input output** use an input template fixel image to define fibre orientations and output a fixel image describing the change in fibre cross-section (FC) in the perpendicular plane to the fixel orientation
+-  **-fc input_template_fixel_folder output_fixel_folder output_fixel_data_name** use an input template fixel image to define fibre orientations and output a fixel image describing the change in fibre cross-section (FC) in the perpendicular plane to the fixel orientation

 -  **-jmat output** output a Jacobian matrix image stored in column-major order along the 4th dimension.Note the output jacobian describes the warp gradient w.r.t the scanner space coordinate system